qnikst/qnikst.github.com/posts/2013-02-28-resourcet-usage.markdown

   1. Datastructure should either guarantee that other side will read resource atomically or be registered in ResourceT monad
   2. Read and writes should be exception safe

-Note. currently unprotect is not merged upstream but if any changes will take place I'll update this blog post